What to Put in Your Day Pack for Hiking

 ___ Bandana (I actually roll and wrap around my wrist as a sweat rag).
 There are many uses for a bandana, so always bring one (ie, water debris filter, bandage, container, and of course, a head scarf!)

-P.S.
-If you like to backpack, I’m happy to share my Backpacking Packing List with you.
-Just send me an email at kit@ActiveTravelAdventures.com.
-I only backpack when the temperatures are not supposed to drop below 40 degrees (4C), but hike prepared for 20 degrees (-6C).
+NOTE: I only backpack when the temperatures are not supposed to drop below 40 degrees (4C), but hike prepared for 20 degrees (-6C), so my gear recommendations are for these parameters.